boot-clj/boot-cljs/docs/cljs.edn.md

 can modify this configuration.
 For example Boot-reload and Boot-cljs-repl use this set up their code using `:require`.

+Boot-cljs is able to run several Cljs compiler parallel if multiple `.cljs.edn` files are present.

+> NOTE: This might change.
+> Cljs compiler can now work parallel itself, if `:parallel-build` option is enabled.
+> For cases there the application should be split to several JS files, `:modules`
+> is probably better fit as that way the shared code is not duplicated to every
+> output file.
+> For cases where separate builds, like app and tests, are needed, it might be
+> simpler to just run two cljs tasks.

 ## `:compiler-options`

 [Compiler options](./compiler-options.md) can be provided here.